LTUC/amman-dotnet-401d2/Curriculum/Class03/README.md

 ## Learning Objectives
 1. The student will be introduced and implement the FileStream.
-2. The student will know how to Create, Read, Update, and Delete file using the FileStream.
+1. The student will know how to Create, Read, Update, and Delete file using the FileStream.
-3. The student will know how to properly open and close a file from an external location.
+1. The student will know how to properly open and close a file from an external location.

 ## Lecture Outline

 ### System IO Library
- - What is it
+ - What is it?
- - Why do we use it
+ - Why do we use it?

 #### Writing a file